Crisstuff/ceepGithubStreak/README.md

 ## How to sett this up in general linux/mac PC
 1. Clone this repositorry
+2. Open the `README.md` move to the bottom of the file and

-2. In terminal type `chmod +x macScript.sh` & klikk `enter` | This will make the script runeble
+4. In the terminal type `chmod +x macScript.sh` & klikk `enter` | This will make the script runeble.
-3. Open the project and type this in the terminal vindow `pwd` | This will show the file path to your project `copy the file path`
+5. Open the project and type this in the terminal vindow `pwd` | This will show the file path to your project `copy the file path`.
-4. Type this in the terminal window `crontab -e` | To write `shift I` this means Insert
+6. Type this in the terminal window `crontab -e` | To write `shift I` this means Insert.
-5. Type in `00 00 * * *` & `your file path` & `macScript.sh` | remember that
+7. Type in `00 00 * * *` & `your file path` & `macScript.sh` | remember that.

-   After you have done this it should look something like this | `00 00 * * * /path/to/your/macScript.sh`
+   After you have done this it should look something like this | `00 00 * * * /path/to/your/macScript.sh`.

    Then klikk `esc` to get out of Insert mode, Then write `:wq` this means write quit and saves your changes.

-6. Now you`ll just have to have your machene run constantly and the script will run 00:00 every day 👍
+8. Now you`ll just have to have your machene run constantly and the script will run 00:00 every day 👍

 ## How to set this up on a raspberry pi 5
 - Work in progress